-If your Rottweiler dog is already overweight, you may need to look at switching him to a low-calorie diet that’s high in protein and free of any carbs, which just work as unnecessary fillers.
+If your dog is already overweight, you may need to look at switching him to a low-calorie diet that’s high in protein and free of any carbs, which just work as unnecessary fillers.

 It would be best to exercise your dog, but be careful not to overdo it as the extra weight he is carrying can strain his joints.

-5. What are the dangers of stunted or accelerated growth for Rottweilers?
+5. Dangers of stunted or accelerated growth